hasukmin12/ureter_interpolation/README.md

 ## **Why Interpolation?**
 - Research is underway to find ureter in CT images without contrast agents.
-- Dataset was provided by Hanyang University Seoul Hospital, and in the CT image, only one slice out of five was provided
+- Dataset was provided by Hanyang University Seoul Hospital, and in the CT image, only one slice out of five was provided.
 - I made the code to find the ureter for the remaining four slices.

 ## **Code description**
 - blob_detecter.py : Find two blobs in the image and output the center coordinates of each blob.